Alian-Sajib/Simple-Hotel-Lister/README.md

 **Overview :**

-Implement a Simple Hotel Lister web applicaton where a authenticated user can search for hotels list by city name and also filtered the results via hotel rating and pool feature.Technology used for frontend are React.js, Redux, Ant-design and for backend Django restframework with Django orm sqlite3 database.
+Implement a Simple Hotel Lister web applicaton where a authenticated user can search for hotels list by city name and also filtered the results via hotel rating and pool feature.Also adding feature like bookmark option, dark mode theme.
+Technology used for frontend are React.js, Redux, Ant-design and for backend Django restframework with Django orm sqlite3 database.

 **Set Up Project:**